 The Queensland Government has a continuing commitment to ensure that all students, no matter where they live, have access to a range of high quality education and training programs.
 Over half of all state schools in Queensland are in rural and remote locations, with approximately one-quarter of state school students enrolled in these schools.
 The Department recognises the dedication to quality teaching and learning occurring in state schools in rural and remote locations.

-The Department of Education, Training and Employment has announced a boost to financial assistance for rural and remote families in 2015.
+The Department of Education and Training has announced a boost to financial assistance for rural and remote families in 2015.
 The Remote Area Tuition Allowance, Remote Area Allowance and Remote Area Disability Supplement will all receive a 10.2% increase to benefit rates, through an additional $0.38M in funding from 1 January 2015, in recognition of the expenses incurred by rural and remote families in accessing schooling for their children.

 Students in Queensland's rural and remote communities deserve the very best educational opportunities we can provide.
 The Queensland Government is committed to addressing the particular needs of students living in geographically isolated areas, and has undertaken a review of the educational needs of geographically isolated families and the services available to them.
 You can read about the outcomes of the review here: